Epic Online Services launches free voice chat and anti-cheat features

 Prior to its release, Voice has been integrated and battle-tested in Fortnite, offering players a built-in cross-platform solution to chat and play with their friends.
 The service has proven to provide high-quality, stable, fast, and efficient voice functionality at massive scale, Epic said.

-Voice enables developers to offer players one-on-one or group chat functionality across multiple platforms, during a match or in lobbies.
+Voice enables developers to offer players 1-on-1 or group chat functionality across multiple platforms, during a match or in lobbies.
 Connections are established between authenticated users and relayed through the Epic Online Services back-end servers.
 Epic Online Services handles all the scaling, quality of service, maintenance, multi-region presence, and other machinery of the voice servers.

 Easy Anti-Cheat, which joined the Epic family in 2018, is a well-established brand with nearly a decade of experience servicing over a hundred online PC games worldwide.
 Easy Anti-Cheat is trusted to handle millions of users at peak times.
 Its long-standing, scalable systems continually evolve and enable all games to benefit from new cheat prevention and detection techniques as discovered for any of the served games.